 Curtis L. Tuggle

-Curtis is a partner in the Business Restructuring, Creditors' Rights & Bankruptcy, Commercial & Public Finance, and Business Litigation practice groups.
-His restructuring practice focuses on commercial and creditors' rights, bankruptcy (primarily Chapter 11 reorganizations), workouts, preference action litigation, commercial litigation, Uniform Commercial Code controversies and other commercial law cases including secured transactions.
+As chair of the national Business Restructuring, Creditors' Rights & Bankruptcy practice group, and partner in the Commercial & Public Finance and Business Litigation practice groups, Curtis concentrates his focus on commercial and creditors' rights, bankruptcy (primarily Chapter 11 reorganizations), workouts, preference action litigation, commercial litigation, Uniform Commercial Code controversies and other commercial law cases including secured transactions.
 He has significant experience representing indenture trustees and secured lenders in major bankruptcy and cross-border insolvency proceedings and workouts.
 In addition to representing financial institutions in distressed and default situations, Curtis regularly provides advice and counsel on domestic and international corporate trust matters including corporate financings, secured and unsecured debt transactions, collateral agencies and escrows.